Petatron/CRM_Backend/README.md

 2. Make Customers data private
 3. Upgrade the mock database to a real database (e.g., PostgreSQL).
 4. Deploy the API to the web.
-5. The CRM will be fully modularized and will be able to be used as a library in other projects.
+5. The CRM will be fully modularized and will be able to be used as a library in other future modules.